nettings/gpioctl/README.md

 ## Enabling the pull-up resistors

 libgpiod will set the pin direction to "input" automatically, but it is not currently able to set other pin features.
-So you will have to use a hardware- specific tool to enable pull-ups, or connect your controller board to an appropriate voltage source and add physical pull-ups.
+So you will have to use a hardware-specific tool to enable pull-ups, or connect your controller board to an appropriate voltage source and add physical pull-ups.

 On the Raspberry Pi, you can use the `gpio` command that comes with